hashchange/jquery.documentsize/README.md

 - Results are downright unpredictable in Firefox and IE when both the documentElement and the body are set to anything other than `overflow: visible`.

 jQuery.documentSize does not have these limitations.
 Unlike jQuery, it tests the actual behaviour of the browser.
 Based on that test, it queries the right property for the document dimensions.

+##### Window size

+Again, `$(window).width()` and `$(window).height()` seem to work so well, and are used so ubiquitously, that a replacement seems absurd.
+But the jQuery methods unreliable, to the point of being unusable, on mobile.

+- The jQuery methods are based on the the [layout viewport, rather than the visual viewport][quirksmode-mobile-viewports].
+As a result, the numbers don't reflect the zoom state of the mobile browser, nor do they respond to changes of it.
+- In iOS, the jQuery methods assume that the browser chrome (URL bar, tabs) is fully visible all the time.
+In reality, the browser chrome is minimized as soon as the user begins to scroll for the first time.
+Depending on the device and iOS version, jQuery underreports the window height by 57px, 60px, or 69px whenever that happens, and it happens a lot.

+The related [jQuery bug report][jquery-issue-6724] has been around _since 2010 (!)_, along with a [pull request declined][jquery-pr-764] for all the wrong reasons, and is marked as "cantfix".

+So yes, indeed, there is a need for `$.windowWidth()` and `$.windowHeight()`.
+Their results are based on observable browser behaviour, and not — like most other "fixes" for the iOS problem in particular — on browser sniffing.

 ## Dependencies and setup